lmcnulty/aiid-risk-checklisting-design/personas/algorithm-assessment-agnes.md

   - BA in Psychology
     - took some math-heavy behavioral economics and research courses, intro CS
-  - Afterwards got an MS Data Science.
+  - Subsequently earned an MS Data Science.

 - **Professional Experience**
-  - After getting her degree at 26, she spent three years working as a data scientist at a financial institution.
+  - After getting her masters degree at 26, she spent three years working as a data scientist at a financial institution.
-    She found that her work often had little or no practical impact.
+    She found that her work was often ignored by bank management.

-  - Worked at a startup coercing data into looking sort of like a hockey stick.
+  - Moved to a startup coercing data into looking sort of like a hockey stick.
     She left after just a year.